brandonhuddle/GULC/ideas.md

 In the above example `myList.length` would have to be called for every iteration of the loop.
 The reason for this is even though `length` and `subscript` are pure, `insert` is not only `impure` but also explicitly `mut` making it so `length` has the potential to change after `insert` is called (which it does).

+### Complex, Dynamic Traits
+In Ghoul using traits as object types currently can't work like `interface` in C#.
+That is something I would like to support or at least some way of dynamically storing and using traits without needing to know the real type of the object.

+Something like the following:

+    trait InputStream {
+        // ...
+    }

+    struct StreamReader {
+        var inputStream: dyn InputStream

+        init<Stream>(_ inputStream: ref Stream)
+        where Stream has trait InputStream {
+            self.inputStream = inputStream
+        }
+    }

+The issue with the above is we need to account for when the type implementing `InputStream` might be contained within a `box<T>`.

+    let stream: box<FileInputStream> = ...
+    let reader = StreamReader(stream)

+We need to decide if the `reader` gets a copy of `stream`, if it gets a `ref` to `stream`, or what happens.

+`dyn InputStream` could have the following memory layout:

+    struct dyn<T: trait> {
+        var vtable: []func(...)
+        var traitRef: ref T
+    }

+Then any call to a trait function would go through `dyn::vtable`.

+The above could give us the benefit that `StreamReader` cannot outlive `stream` since we could validate `ref` lifetime.

+### Class vs Struct
+I think for Ghoul we should make `class` and `struct` almost identical except for the following:
+ 1. `class` has a virtual destructor by default
+ 2. `class` has type information by default (first index of vtable?)
+ 3. `struct` does not implicitly cast to its base by default (`class` does)

+The reason I think we should do this is because anyone using `class` probably wants to have the dynamic features they expect of modern programming languages without the extra work.

+Both should be `public` by default.